 Freeze Some Extra Meals

 Double or triple some of your normal dinners a few nights a week and bake some double batches of cookies for the freezer.
 It’s not much extra effort and you'll give yourself the gift of time off in the kitchen during the holidays.

 A few resources for freezer cooking:

-- 21 Holiday Cookies to Make Ahead or Freeze from Once a Month Meals
+- Once a Month Meals

-- Freezer Cooking from the Pioneer Woman
+- Freezer Cooking on the Pioneer Woman

 - 15 Fabulous Make-Ahead Holiday Cookies from Frugal Foodie Mama

 - 5 Ways to Make Freezer Cooking Work for You from Simple Bites